AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

   optimizes a radius-based objective, while [Consistency](https://arxiv.org/abs/2006.04062) encourages noisy copies to produce similar predictions.
-- **Emphasize difficult or uncertain inputs.** [SmoothAdv](https://arxiv.org/abs/1906.04584) searches for perturbations that weaken the noisy vote; [SmoothMix](https://arxiv.org/abs/2111.09277) mixes examples along such directions; [CAT-RS](https://arxiv.org/abs/2212.09000) adjusts the training pressure using confidence.
+- **Emphasize difficult or uncertain inputs.** [SmoothAdv](https://arxiv.org/abs/1906.04584) searches for perturbations that weaken the noisy vote.
+  [SmoothMix](https://arxiv.org/abs/2111.09277) mixes examples along such directions.
+[CAT-RS](https://arxiv.org/abs/2212.09000) adjusts the training pressure using confidence.

 These methods modify training.
 The certificate is still computed afterward from noisy class probabilities and the smoothing theorem.
 This mirrors Part 6: the training signal and the final evaluation guarantee are separate objects.

+Once training changes the vote probabilities, we need a dataset-level measure to decide whether robustness improved.
+A common choice is average certified radius.

-## A single average can reward the wrong progress
+## Why can average certified radius reward the wrong progress?

-The training strategies above need an evaluation measure that tells us whether their changed vote probabilities improve robustness across the dataset.

 For each dataset input, the smoothed classifier may return the correct label, an incorrect label, or abstain.
 A common summary is the **average certified